eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 **Proof:** We use Lemma \ref{relativepositionlemma} directly.
 If $$X>_{R_1}A$$, then moving $$X$$ up will not change the relative position of $$A$$ with $$X$$, and by extension any other candidate, so $$A$$ must still win.
 If $$A>_{R_2}X$$, then moving $$X$$ up did not change the relative position of $$A$$ and $$X$$, since we would need that $$A>_{R_1}X$$, so $$A$$ must still win. **QED**.

-It's worth emphasizing the intuition of this Lemma, as it will be crucial to the proof.
-The first part of the Lemma says that we can't get a better result by moving a candidate preferred to the winner up.
+It's worth emphasizing the intuition of this Corollary, as it will be crucial to the proof.
+The first part of the Corollary says that we can't get a better result by moving a candidate preferred to the winner up.
 That is, lying about how much you like a better candidate can't topple the current winner.

-The second part of the Lemma comes down, intuitively, from the fact that burial strategies can't work.
+The second part of the Corollary comes down, intuitively, from the fact that burial strategies can't work.
 On the surface, the second part of the Lemma does not seem particularly useful.
 If $$A>_{R_2}X$$, then $$A>_{R_1}X$$ as well, since the voter moved $$X$$ up.
 So the voter is just moving someone worse than the current winner up but still below that current winner.
 It would be strange if this could topple the current winner, but it's not immediately obvious why this cannot occur.
 But the reverse framing where we move from $$R_2\to R_1$$ is more intuitive, where $$X$$ is below $$A$$ and then is moved further down.

 If $$X$$ *was* the winner in $$P_2$$, and $$A$$ was the winner in $$P_1$$, then that would be a successful burial strategy.
 By moving the winner $$X$$ down, we managed to get a more preferred candidate $$A$$ to win.
 This essentially tells us that $$f(P_2)\neq A \implies f(P_1)\neq A$$, or equivalently, $$f(P_1)=A\implies f(P_2)=A$$.